What is Cloud Native, really?

 • Payment Service (Java) deployed as an AWS Lambda function

-• Inventory Service (Python) using Amazon DynamoDB
+• Inventory Service (Python) hosted on Elasticbeanstalk using an Amazon DynamoDB

 Interoperate